-We continue to invest in enhancements to the programme with useful professional developments for the dance artist.
-In the past this has included additional technique classes to expand upon genres and styles, first aid training and child protection qualifications.
+We continue to invest in enhancements of the programme with exciting professional development courses for the dance artist.
+In the past, this has included additional technique classes to expand upon genres and styles, first aid training and child protection qualifications.

 The degree has an excellent staff to student ratio plus an excellent reputation for the pastoral care and support given to students.
 You will also benefit from the Team’s large network of contacts for placements and dissertation hosts.

-Your tutors are all performers, choreographers and teachers with national and international experience, who are at the forefront of the latest innovations in dance education.
+All lecturers are active dance artists and researchers with national and international experience in performance, choreography and teaching, and are at the forefront of the latest innovations in dance practice and research.